toashiqur/sentiment-analysis-hadoop/README.md

 -bash-4.1$ yarn jar SentimentAnalysis.jar /tmp/testfolder/positive.txt /tmp/testfolder/negative.txt /tmp/testfolder/alldata.txt /tmp/testresult
 ```

-The output file get stored in the HDFS directory which is accessible and downloadable through the Ambari [8] web interface.
+The output file get stored in the HDFS directory which is accessible and downloadable through the [Ambari] [ambari-link] web interface.
 Below a few results obtained by analyzing alldata.txt is presented.
 The output file part-00000 provided in the output directory was generated by providing the positive.txt, negative.txt and alldata.txt files to the sentiment analysis program.
 It took only around 30 minutes to process the alldata.txt file of size 1.9 GB using the Hadoop MapReduce.

 ```
 ………………………………